Box Moor Trust: Additions

 There have also been additions to the Box Moor Trust estate, the most recent and notable of which are listed below.

 As part of the trust's 400th anniversary celebrations, 167 acres of land at Westbrook Hay was purchased.
 This site borders the grounds of Westbrook Hay School and was formerly part of the Ryder family estate as well as being the site of the Westbrook Hay Hill Climb.
 The purchase of this site brought the total acreage of the trust to approximately 400 acres.
-The Old Barn is a part of the Westbrook Hay site, and is used as the base for the trust's Education programmes.
+The Old Barn is a part of the Westbrook Hay site, and is used as the base for the trust's education programmes.
 Originally built in c.
 1820, the Old Barn was renovated to its current state in November 2000.

 Not long after, in January 2000, the trust added a further 36 acres with the acquisition of the former Bovingdon Brickworks site, making this the first area of the Estate to reside solely in Bovingdon.
 This former clay quarry has its own team of dedicated volunteers and is grazed by sheep as an organic management tool.

 Pixie's Mere, a 4-acre fishing lake was acquired by the trust in 2003 and is operated under licence by a bailiff.
 The lake operates as a mixed fishery, and features Bream, Carp and Tench amongst others.

 Gadespring is the Box Moor Trust's newest acquisition.
 Purchased in 2011 it is the site of a former Watercress farm, the four acre site will be sympathetically managed for the benefit of visitors with the overall aim to make a wildlife reserve.
 The trust runs monthly open days to celebrate the history of the watercress farm, as well as inform local residents of their plans for the site.

-In January 2019 the Trust is holding a public consultation about its plans to exchange 5 small parcels of land for one larger piece of land, Dellfield.
-The Trust wishes to de-register one of the smaller parcels of land to enable future development; this preregistration would remove the common land protection.
-In November 2020, The Trust announced that their de-registration plans had failed, thus meaning their plans to develop part of the estate had also failed.
+In January 2019 the trust held a public consultation about its plans to exchange five small parcels of land for one larger piece of land, Dellfield.
+The trust wished to de-register one of the smaller parcels of land to enable future development; this preregistration would remove the common land protection.
+In November 2020, the trust announced that their de-registration plans had failed, thus meaning their plans to develop part of the estate had also failed.